PervazGolrang/Project5-Fortinet-Multi_ASN-HA-LAB/notes.md

 # Lab Journal and Troubleshooting

-This project, was designed to showcase my CCNP Enterprise (ENCOR + ENARSI) and Fortinet FCP (FCSS Enterprise Firewall 7.4, FortiGate Admin 7.4, FortiAnalyzer Admin 7.4) skills in a realistic, impressive topology.
-Built on CML 2.9.0, it integrates Fortinet FGCP HA, BGP/OSPF routing, IPsec tunnels, and DMZ services, blending GUI and CLI configs.
-Below are my notes, implementation challenges, and troubleshooting tips as of October 17, 2025, 11:37 AM CEST.
+This project was designed to showcase my CCNP Enterprise (ENCOR + ENARSI) and Fortinet FCP (FCSS Enterprise Firewall 7.4, FortiGate Admin 7.4) knowledge in a realistic topology.
+Built on CML 2.9.0, it integrates Fortinet FGCP HA, BGP/OSPF routing, IPsec tunnels, and security policies, blending GUI and CLI configurations.

+---

+## Lab Limitations and Issues

+### FortiGate Evaluation License Restrictions

+**VDOM Not Supported:**
+VDOMs are disabled on evaluation license, even if not mentioned on the webui, or most documentation.
+The lab is adjusted to use a single root VDOM only.

+**Firewall Policy Limit:**
+At Policy 3 in Step08, the FGT-HUB hit a policy limit.
+The evaluation license restricts a total policy count, this led to only Policy 1 and Policy 2 to be applied.
+The remaning policies are documented, but not implemented.

+**Interface Limit:**
+FortiOS 7.6.4 restricts evaluation licenses to 3 interfaces, which is unusably low for this lab.
+This led to me downgrading to FortiOS 7.2.0 for a 10-interface support, as it does not have an as-strict SmartLicense limiter.

+### FortiAnalyzer Removed

+**Original Plan:**
+The original plan was to have Step 09 for FortiAnalyzer, for centralized logging, and Step 10 for DMZ services.
+This was later removed.
+The FortiAnalyzer image is corrupted on multiple download attempts from Fortinet's own website.
+Tried 7.4.2, 7.2.0 - all failed.
+Decided to remove steps 09-10 entirely.
+DMZ subnets (10.100.10.0/24) remains in design but unused.

+The primary goal, of Steps 01-08 are complete and functional; the primary tunnels are UP andworking, and inter-branch communication is functional.
+The lab demonstrates core skills without logging/DMZ services.

 ---